The Sound of Music: 21st century

 An Austrian production premiered in 2005 at the Volksoper Wien in German.
 It was directed and choreographed by Renaud Doucet.
 The cast included Sandra Pires as Maria, Kurt Schreibmayer and Michael Kraus as von Trapp, with Heidi Brunner as Mother Abbess.
 The song "Do-Re-Mi" was rewritten as "C wie Cellophanpapier", replacing the solfège syllables with the German letter notation C through H and selecting mnemonics that begin with each letter.
-As of 2021, the production was still in the repertoire of the Volksoper with 12–20 performances per season.
+The production is still in the repertoire of the Volksoper with performances each season; performances are scheduled for 2024.

 The Salzburg Marionette Theatre has toured extensively with their version that features the recorded voices of Broadway singers such as Christiane Noll as Maria.
 The tour began in Dallas, Texas, in 2007 and continued in Salzburg in 2008.
 The director is Richard Hamburger.
 In 2008, a Brazilian production with Kiara Sasso as Maria and Herson Capri as the Captain played in Rio de Janeiro and São Paulo, and a Dutch production was mounted with Wieneke Remmers as Maria, directed by John Yost.

 Andrew Lloyd Webber, David Ian and David Mirvish presented The Sound of Music at the Princess of Wales Theatre in Toronto from 2008 to 2010.
 The role of Maria was chosen by the public through a television show, How Do You Solve a Problem Like Maria?, which was produced by Lloyd Webber and Ian and aired in mid-2008.
 Elicia MacKenzie won and played the role six times a week, while the runner-up in the TV show, Janna Polzin, played Maria twice a week.
 Captain von Trapp was played by Burke Moses.
 The show ran for more than 500 performances.
 It was Toronto's longest running revival ever.